-Joe Discoe is known for having some of the most dynamic turns in the business.
-After his first World Cup podium last season, all of his hard work is proving successful.
+Joe Discoe is known for having some of the most dynamic turns in the business, and he continues to score solid World Cup results from season to season.
 (Mark Epstein/U.S. Freestyle)

 Olympians Bradley Wilson and Eliza Outtrim raced through heavy snow Sunday to pin down dual moguls titles at the USANA U.S. Freestyle Championships at Deer Valley.
 Here’s Wilson on the podium with Nick Hanscom and Joe Discoe.

 Olympic bronze medalist Hannah Kearney claimed her fourth-straight FIS Freestyle World Cup moguls title Friday with her gold-medal run under the lights at the World Cup Finals competition in La Plagne, France.

 Olympic bronze medalist Hannah Kearny returned to the top of the World Cup standings Sunday with her win at the snowy Voss dual moguls World Cup, while Bradley Wilson was also able to land on the podium in third.

 Hannah Kearney retook her spot at the top of the World Cup moguls standings Sunday with a win at the Inawashiro dual moguls competition.

 Patrick Deneen skied to third place, his first FIS World Cup podium of the Olympic season, on a steep and icy Calgary moguls course Saturday, while World Cup Champion Hannah Kearney earned a second-place finish.

 Freestyle Generations Join Together at Camp